SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I act like I'm readjusting and slide closer to her.

-We both get comfortable then lay in silence for a moment.
+We both get comfortable, then lay in silence for a moment.

 In the quietest voice I've ever heard from Pinkie, I hear, "Do you want me to hold you?
 You know, to make up for you having to hold me last night."